Snowshoe design features and our list of Snowshoe and Snowshoeing equipment manufacturers

-Snowshoe manufacturers are now providing a broad array of snowshoes for racing, off trail floatation in deep snow, mountaineering, narrow steps, kids sizes, etc.
+Snowshoe manufacturers are now providing a broad array for racing, off trail flotation in deep snow, mountaineering, narrow steps, kids sizes, etc.

 weight: This is usually determined by the materials used for the frame and decking: wood, aluminum, rubber, plastic, steel, titanium, etc

 wood: this is primarily for decor on the wall of a bar or restaurant or for nostalgic reasons.

 Aluminum: this is the most popular and is reasonably lightweight and strong.
 Typically they are powder coated to provide a color coating.

 steel: too heavy and it rusts